Corona Virus: World of Travel after a pandemic

 - Forgive each other when minor mistakes happen in terms of social behavior.
 After all, we all take time to learn new etiquette.

-- Do not doubt each other or your organizers in every aspect.
-Please understand that everybody is working hard in their own way to make things comfortable.
+- Do not doubt each other or your organizers.
+Please understand that everybody is working hard in their own way to make things appropriate for your travel.

-- Believe that your co-travelers are clean and completely harmless.
-Tell this to your brain often.
+- Believe that your co-travelers are clean and completely harmless as we have already checked for the symptoms before starting our trip.
 But at the same time, follow your hygiene norms.

 Never before our itching for travel is this strong.
 Just like we are moving on with other basic needs like going for work, dining out, working out at gyms, shopping at supermarkets, or visiting malls, we will also go about traveling.
-We will again pose for those trademark photographs on roads, beaches and scenic backgrounds.
+We will again pose for those trademark photographs on roads, beaches, and scenic backgrounds.
 We will again climb up those rugged mountain slopes.
 We will again wander into the creaking woods.
 We will again walk barefoot on the soft sand.
 We will again go camping.
 We will again lie under clear night skies and try to count those countless stars.
-And yes, when we spot that shooting star, we will make a wish that the world shall never see such a crisis again.
+And yes, when we spot that shooting star, we will make an instant wish that – “The world shall never see such a crisis again.
+Go Corona go!”

 Together, we will pledge to take the utmost care of each other on our travel.